Phoebe Melikidse, age 17

 I have seen the effects cancer puts on a family all too clearly.
 Now, I feel called to help.
 Recently when I went to see Imagine Dragons in concert, I was fortunate to have met Tyler's brother, Jesse Robinson.
 I had the pleasure of learning more about a foundation that was created in Tyler's memory to help families with children from birth to 18 years old who have cancer.
 They help cover expenses so the family can focus on helping their child get better.
 I want to do my part to help the families out there who are dealing with the same struggle that my family and Tyler's family have been through.

 I love photography.
 Most people have a form of art they express themselves through like music or drawing, and for me it's taking pictures.
 Therefore, I want to use my passion in a positive way to help people.
 Since my family and many others have been affected by cancer, I have learned that it is one of the most unimaginable adversities one could go through.
 It's even harder when it happens to a child.
 It doesn't only affect the child, but everyone in that persons' life.
 I see how worried my parents get when my brothers or I get something regular like the flu.
 I could only imagine if it was something worse.
 They would need help in so many ways.
 Together, we can help make a difference for these families dealing with a child who has cancer.
-My goal is $10,000.
-I know we can achieve my goal, and hopefully exceed it!
+I have raised over $13,000 for TRF so far and will continue to raise more!